-Over 3 decades later, a member of the JKA, his full-time dojo known as JKA Adelaide, continues with the tradition and passions of David’s early years.
+Over 3 decades later, and once again a member of the JKA, his full-time dojo known as JKA Adelaide, continues with the tradition and passions of David’s early years.
 The dojo has evolved and continues with the teaching of traditional Shotokan Karate to a high standard in Adelaide and across Australia.

-David Sensei is very proud to be a member of the JKA KDA group within Australia under the guidance of highly respected, Wood Sensei MBE 7th Dan JKA.
+David Sensei is very proud to be a member of the JKA KDA group within Australia under the guidance of highly respected, Jim Wood Shihan MBE 7th Dan JKA.

 What is Shotokan?

 Founder, Funakoshi Gichin used the pen name ‘Shoto’ and this, despite his wishes, later became the name of the first official Japanese Karate dojo in Tokyo in 1939.